 Chuck Meriwether joined Major League Baseball as an Umpire Supervisor in 2011 following 18 years of umpiring in the Major Leagues.

 Following 34 years as a Major League Umpire, Ed Montague became an Umpire Supervisor for Major League Baseball in 2011.
-Montague, a former crew chief, retired following the 2009 season after working 4,369 career games, which now ranks 12th all-time.
+Montague, a former crew chief, retired following the 2009 season after working 4,369 career games.

 Ed was credited with a role as an umpire in the 2011 Academy Award-nominated film Moneyball.
 Montague, 67, resides in California with his wife Marcia.
 They have three children: Eddie, Brooke and Brett.